woeywayes/LiShizhen_Bencaogangmu/sample-visual-essay.md

 ## Family and Education

-Li Shizhen, or Li Dongbi, was born in 1518 in Qizhou, Huguang (today’s Qichun, Huanggang, Hubei) during the Ming Period (1366-1644).
+Li Shizhen, or Li Dongbi, was born in 1518 in Qizhou, Huguang (today’s Qichun, Huanggang, Hubei) during the Ming Dynasty (1366-1644).
 He came from a family who had birthed physicians for generations.
 His father, Li Yanwen, or Li Yuechi, was a medical secretary in the Imperial Academy of Medicine.
 Coming from a successful household, Li applied himself to the Imperial Civil Examination System.
 The examination system had three levels: 1)  Local, 2) Provincial, and 3) Metropolitan.
 Li passed the first exam in 1531 but failed to pass the second exam.
 Instead of continuing to waste his time and his parents’ money, they both decided he should follow his family’s footsteps and become a physician, or medical practitioner.

+<param ve-entity eid="Q7408"> <!-- Civil Examination System  -->
+<param ve-entity eid="Q9903"> <!-- Ming Dynasty  -->
+<param ve-entity eid="Q1199313"> <!-- Qichun  -->

 <param ve-image
        label="Girl with a Pearl Earring"
        description="painting by Johannes Vermeer"